Patch-Based Stochastic Attention for Image Editing: Results

 We reconstruct an image by applying the attention layer using the $\ell_2$ distance, $Q$ the set of patches from image A, $K$ the set of patches from image B and $V$ the pixels of image B. Image A and B are taken from the same video sequence.

-We consider a realistic case where images are of size $512\times512$ and patches of size $7\times7$.
-In order to comply with the memory capacity of a classical GPU, an approximation has to be used for Full Attention.
-Among the different options, we decide to keep all the queries $Q$ but the keys $K$ are obtained using a stride of 10 to decrease the memory pressure.
+We first show that PSAL can efficiently appproximate Full Attention on this reconstruction task, using patches of size $7 \times 7$.
+Table~\ref{tab:reconstruction_stride} indicates that the performances of PSAL and Full Attention (with stride 1) are equivalent but limits the size of the input to $64 \times 64$.
+As the resolution is increased, an approximation has to be used for Full Attention.
+Among the different options, we decide to keep all the queries $Q$ but the keys $K$ are obtained using a stride to decrease the memory pressure.
+We observe better results for PSAL in these cases.

+We then consider a realistic case where images are of size $512\times512$.
 Quantitative results for 30 pairs of images 10 frames apart are shown in Table~\ref{tab:reconstruction}.
 The metrics confirm that the naive approximation of Full Attention via subsampling is more damageable to the performance than the approximation of PSAL.
+For Linear Attention, the approximation proposed by \citet{katharopoulos_et_al_2020} is an approximation of the dot product which is not well-suited in this case.
+Similarly Local Attention performs poorly as the displacement between the reference and the image to reconstruct is often larger than the local window.

 Figure~\ref{fig:reconstruction} shows the results of the image reconstruction task.
 We observe that not only does PSAL maintain good reconstruction, it in fact performs better than FA, which is not able to reconstruct fine details (see the zooms in the red squares on the bottom right of the images).
 This is a result of the stride induced by strong memory requirements.
 On the other hand, PSAL reconstruction has crisp details.
-This ability of PSAL to recover details is interesting when attention layers are used for tasks such as single image super-resolution~\cite{parmar_image_2018}.
+This ability of PSAL to recover details is interesting when attention layers are used for tasks such as single image super-resolution~\citep{parmar_image_2018}.
 More reconstruction results can be found in the appendix.